graphql-java/graphql-java-page/content/documentation/master/schema.md

 date: 2018-09-09T12:52:46+10:00
 draft: false
 tags: [documentation]
-weight: 117
+weight: 101
-description: Schema
+description: Your GraphQL API has a schema which defines each field that can be queried or
+             mutated and what types those fields are.

 ---
 # Creating a schema

-A schema defines your GraphQL API by defining each field that can be queried or mutated.
+Your GraphQL API has a schema which defines each field that can be queried or
+             mutated and what types those fields are.

 ``graphql-java`` offers two different ways of defining the schema: Programmatically as Java code or via a special graphql dsl (called SDL).